 - Spark plug fire testing with a screwdriver is not secure and safe.

-- Keep your hands off from the engine and machine while starting the engine to prevent any injury because of high voltage.
+- Keep your hands off the engine and machine while starting the engine to prevent any injury because of high voltage.

 - Make sure to have a backup battery source while checking for the firing spark plug.